christopher-besch/homepage/src/articles/11_testing/testing.md

 fix:  alloc with size 0 - christopher-besch
 fix:  forgot to multiply with BLOCKS_PER_SLAB - christopher-besch
 ```
-If I had to find all those bugs without my asserts I wouldn't have had as much fun.
+Without my asserts I would have found these bugs much later and wouldn't have had as much fun getting rid of them.

 # PS
 All the code in this article has been heavily abbreviated and was part of an assignment to write fast but correct code.
 I really tried to maximize my use of asserts and ended up with every fifth line being an assert.
-Was my code particularly fast?
+Was my code particularly fast in the end?
-No, quite definitely not.
+Kinda, but it wasn't the fastest.
 Was it still fun, yeah!
+And that's what matters to me.

 # PPS
-Yes, my commit messages could use some work but committing often is more important I think.
+Yes, my commit messages could use some work but committing as often as possible is more important I think.